Artie P. Hatzes

-Artie P. Hatzes (born May 24, 1957) is an American astronomer.
-He is a professor at the Friedrich Schiller University of Jena and director of the Karl Schwarzschild Observatory (Thuringian State Observatory).
+Artie P. Hatzes (born May 24, 1957 in Havre de Grace, Maryland) is an American astronomer.
+He was a professor at the Friedrich Schiller University of Jena and director of the Karl Schwarzschild Observatory (Thuringian State Observatory) from 2000 to 2023.

-Hatzes is a pioneer in the search of extrasolar planets and is working on the COROT space mission.
+Hatzes is a pioneer in the search of extrasolar planets and is working on the CoRoT space mission.
 His achievements have included discovering the extrasolar planets Pollux b, Epsilon Eridani b and HD 13189 companion.